ahmedehsaan/Bash_Shell_Scripting_project/README.md

 • A file will be in this path called owner.txt will have the user name for the user that create this database.
 • The final output for this script is A directory with DataBase Name For example) MySQL/DataBases/EmplyeeDB
+• user “oracle” can’t be deleted.

-4) Delete an existing Database
+---->(4)Delete an existing Database:

 • Only users in DB_admins.db can run this script.
 • The script will show all available created Databases inside MySQL/DataBases
 • If the Database owner is the same with the user that run this script, then Database directory and it’s content be deleted.
 • example) if EmplyeeDB is selected directory and it’s content be deleted.

-5) Create A new Table inside Database
+----->(5)Create A new Table inside Database:

 • Only users in DB_admins.db can run this script
 • The script will show all available created Databases inside MySQL/DataBases.
 • If the Database owner is the same with the user that run this script,